infinum/android-handbook/Useful tools & utilities/Figma.md

 As a developer, understanding the fundamentals of the design tools used within your team is an essential skill.
 The notorious war between developers and designers is never-ending and design tools are the places where these two worlds collide.
 This raises the importance of using good design tools which provide a nice connection between the design and development process.
 Imagine if all the screen designs, components, different assets were stored on Google Drive and the review process and communication was handled through email/Slack.
-To get a single component you'll have to go through several folders and then you'll have to open your email/Slack to remind yourself about the discussions you had about the implementation.
+To get a single component, you'll have to go through several folders and then, you'll have to open your email/Slack to remind yourself about the discussions you had regarding the implementation.
 This isn't a big deal if you have to do it once in a day, however, this is a continuous and frequent process.
-Eventually, the project grows, new designs are requested, new folders and files are added and all of a sudden, handling the designs like this sounds like a nightmare, right?
+Eventually, the project grows, new designs are requested, new folders and files are added and all of a sudden, handling designs like this sounds like a nightmare, right?

 ![Designers vs Developers meme](/img/figma/figma_designers_vs_developers_meme.png "Designers vs Developers meme")

-[Figma](https://www.figma.com) is a cloud-based design tool which provides a simple, effective and intuitive functionalities perfect for team collaboration.
+[Figma](https://www.figma.com) is a cloud-based design tool which provides simple, effective and intuitive functionalities perfect for team collaboration.
 Similar to Google Docs, team members can easily communicate, collaborate and edit the same file in Figma in real time.

 ## Benefits of using Figma